+3 class hours, 3 credits.
 Statics and introduction to strength of materials.
 Principles of statics and static equilibrium with vector and classical applications.
 Includes coverage of frames, trusses, three dimensional structures, friction, and moments of inertia.
-Prerequisite: PHYS 102 or PHYS 211.
-Corequisites: ENGR 110, MATH 102 or MATH 112.
-[Fall and Spring]
+Prerequisite: A grade of C- or better in PHYS 102.
+Corequisites: ENGR 110, MATH 102.